-As part of the Causeway Alliance, Coffey, A Tetra Tech Company, provided embankment design, ground improvement strategies, and geotechnical engineering for the State Highway 16 (SH16) Causeway Upgrade in New Zealand.
-Safety, innovative engineering, and reduction of construction costs were priorities for the Causeway Alliance, which included AECOM, Coffey, CPB Contractors, Fulton Hogan, Jacobs, and the Transport Agency.
+As part of the Causeway Alliance, Tetra Tech provided embankment design, ground improvement strategies, and geotechnical engineering for the State Highway 16 (SH16) Causeway Upgrade in New Zealand.
+Safety, innovative engineering, and reduction of construction costs were priorities for the Causeway Alliance, which included AECOM, Tetra Tech, CPB Contractors, Fulton Hogan, Jacobs, and the Transport Agency.

 The SH16 Causeway Upgrade is a key part of the Western Ring Route, one of the New Zealand Government's seven roads of national significance.
 The Causeway Alliance was brought together to provide innovative solutions for the roadway’s ground improvements.

 The new Western Ring Route will provide a strategic alternative to SH1, central Auckland, and the Auckland Harbour Bridge as well as provide greater capacity around the city.

 Tetra Tech has provided innovative and cost-effective ground improvement solutions, while minimizing environmental impacts.
 Their knowledge of technical issues associated with the Causeway Upgrade Project have given me confidence that our engineering risk will be reduced and that we will stay on target for our completion date.Mark Evans, Alliance Project Manager